Seq # 275020980

 Bionomics

-At first the caterpillar, appearing in May, is living in a seed till it is about 1 mm.
-Then it makes a silken case on upon wich frass and plant rests and other things are hanging.
-Finally the caterpillar disconnect itself from the seed and goes eating other seeds.
-Fully developed the case is greyish and 7–8 mm.
+At first, the caterpillar is living in a seed till it is about 1 mm.
+Then it makes a silken case upon which frass and plant rests and other things are constructed.
+Finally, the caterpillar disconnects itself from the seed and goes eating other seeds.
+Fully developed cases are greyish and 7–8 mm long.
 The caterpillars overwinter in the case.

 No pictures yet!